Petkeen is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Losing any pet is a totally nerve-wracking experience – but especially with small and fragile pets like hamsters.
 There’s always a worry in the back of your mind that, with how tiny they are, you might never find them again – or worse, accidentally step on them.

 If you’ve recently lost your hammy, time is of the essence.
-Start your search right away using the tips below, and we hope that you’ll be able to locate your lost pet in no time.
+Start your search right away using the tips below on how to find a lost hamster, and we hope that you’ll be able to locate your lost pet in no time.

 1. Start with Their Cage